Joining the Mellon Scholars

 - During the term of the fellowship, Summer Fellows and Faculty Mentors are expected to attend at least half of the Summer Research Mentoring Lunches and the Summer Research Showcase normally held at the beginning of the fall semester.

 - Completed summer research projects will be placed in the student’s electronic portfolio for the Mellon Scholars Program and in the institutional repository for faculty and student research.
+The most successful digital projects will be showcased on the program’s Website.

 - Students and faculty mentors will complete the “Research Project Self Assessment and Faculty Self-Assessment of Student Work” at the end of the fellowship.

 - Faculty mentors are compensated at a rate of $125 per week of involvement in the fellowship up to a maximum compensation of $1,000).
 They are expected to be available for individual meetings on a weekly basis and to provide timely support and feedback on projects.
 Faculty mentors are expected to be available locally for at least half of the term of the grant.
 Stipends are divided for shared mentoring arrangements (e.g. two mentors for one month provides a $250 stipend for each mentor).
+Mentor compensation is authorized after the student’s presentation at the Summer Research Showcase and submission of all promised deliverables.
+Without prior authorization by the director, non-completion of a satisfactory presentation and deliverables by the end of the fall add/drop period concludes the student’s eligibility for additional support from the program.